About Kent State University at Stark

 The Corporate University

-Located in The University Center, The Corporate University provides local organizations in the Stark County area with intense learning and development experiences, such as Lean/Six Sigma Training and Certification, Certificate of Supervision, Certificate of Management and Certificate of Executive Assistants.
+Located in the Conference Center, The Corporate University provides local organizations in the Stark County area with intense learning and development experiences, such as Lean/Six Sigma Training and Certification, Certificate of Supervision, Certificate of Management and Certificate of Executive Assistants.
 Local organizations can also benefit from services including survey and research, organizational development consulting and customized programs.
 The Small Business Development Center (SBDC) is also located here.
 Learn more about The Corporate University.

 Have a question about Kent State Stark?